 Budesonide and formoterol helps to prevent asthma symptoms and breathing problems.
 It is also used to relieve symptoms for people with asthma using the AIR or SMART action plan.

 Inhale budesonide and formoterol as directed by your healthcare professional.

 Rinse your mouth after use.

 If you need quick relief from asthma symptoms or breathing problems, use your ‘reliever’ medicine (e.g. salbutamol, terbutaline, ipratropium).
-If you have asthma and are using the SMART action plan, budesonide and formoterol is both your preventer and reliever medicine.
+If you have asthma and are using the AIR or SMART action plan, budesonide and formoterol is both your preventer and reliever medicine.